Deploy your app to Azure App Service using FTP/S

 To disable unencrypted FTP, select FTPS Only.
 To disable both FTP and FTPS entirely, select Disable.
 When finished, click Save.
 If using FTPS Only you must enforce TLS 1.2 or higher by navigating to the SSL settings blade of your web app.
 TLS 1.0 and 1.1 are not supported with FTPS Only.

 For FTP deployment using Azure CLI, see Create a web app and deploy files with FTP (Azure CLI).

 What happens to my app during deployment?

-All the officially supported deployment methods have one thing in common: they make changes to the files in the
+All the officially supported deployment methods make changes to the files in the

 /home/site/wwwroot folder of your app.
-These are the same files that are run in production.
-Therefore, the deployment can fail due to locked files, or the app in production may have unpredictable behavior during deployment because not all the files are updated simultaneously.
+These files are the same ones that are run in production.
+Therefore, the deployment can fail because of locked files.
+The app in production may also behave unpredictably during deployment, because not all the files updated at the same time.
 There are a few different ways to avoid these issues:

 - Stop your app or enable offline mode for your app during deployment.
-For more information, see Dealing with locked files during deployment.
+For more information, see Deal with locked files during deployment.

 - Deploy to a staging slot with auto swap enabled.

 - Use Run From Package instead of continuous deployment.

 - I'm not able to FTP and publish my code.
 How can I resolve the issue?